 The 2018 survey by the CQC found that two thirds of women who didn’t have a planned c-section were able to move around and get into comfortable positions during labour most of the time.

 Position during delivery

-After considering movement and your preferred positions during labour, think about what kind of position you want to be in when you give birth.
+After considering movement and positions during labour, think about what kind of position you would like to be in when you give birth.
 Here’s a handful of positions to consider:

 - On all fours

 Practice getting into these positions beforehand, with the help of your birth partner, to find one that feels right for you.